-In addition to the health hazards listed for mice, rats carry Murine Typhus, which can be transmitted courtesy of their byproducts as well as the fleas they play host to and bring into your home.
+In addition to the health hazards listed for mice, rats carry Murine Typhus, which can be transmitted courtesy of their byproducts.
+In addition, the fleas they play host to and bring into your home will also spread the disease.
 Symptoms of this illness include pain in joints and muscles, persistent cough, rash, nausea, and a fever as high as 106 degrees.
 To make matters worse, they are not opposed to munching on smaller rodents and won’t hesitate to bring the carcasses of those meals into your house to feed their continuously multiplying families.

 Mice are significant problems on their own, three common rat species also call Denver home: Roof, Cotton, and Norway Rats.
 Quite a bit more massive than their diminutive cousins, each of these intruders can grow to be more than a foot long.
 Meeting up with one of these critters on a middle-of-the-night trip down the hallway might be enough to elicit a mild heart attack, but they are perfectly capable of introducing illnesses.

 If your home is taken over by rats or mice, contamination is only one of your concerns.
 From home repairs and rebuilding your families food reserves to replacing clothing, bedding, and other belongings, the cost of an infestation could really add up.